Robpol86/iina-file-name-search/README.md

 # iina-file-name-search

-Search the currently playing file's name on a website.
+IINA plugin that lets you search the currently playing file's name on a website.

 ## Installation